 A coaching culture is an entirely different proposition than adding elements of coaching to an existing management style and employee development strategy.
 A coaching culture happens when the organization commits to supporting employees as they learn new skills and grow to become more significant assets to the company.
 It is demonstrated when training, feedback and learning opportunities are part of the norm, and when coaching becomes embedded in HR systems.

 The shift in focus from managing subordinates to development, empowerment, and encouragement is deliberate.
 In some scenarios, particularly those where safety and security are paramount or where very inexperienced employees are just starting out, a hierarchical management style may make more sense.
-But in a workplace that comprises the best and the brightest in the industry – or at least a company that hopes to attract such talent – it can be assumed that your employees want to work hard and to succeed so there’s no need for such tight management.
-Instead, a culture of coaching lays the groundwork for these bright stars to reach their highest potential while also building trust and job satisfaction, so they continue providing value to your company for the long haul.
+But in a workplace that comprises the best and the brightest in the industry – or at least a company that hopes to attract such talent – it can be assumed that your employees want to work hard and to succeed so there’s a different type of management and leadership needed.
+A culture of coaching lays the groundwork for these bright stars to reach their highest potential while also building trust and job satisfaction, so they continue providing value to your company for the long haul.

 Coaching Culture is Empowering

-One of the hallmarks of a productive coaching culture are employees who have a deeper self-awareness in their positions and the ability to find their own solutions, strategies and plans.
+One of the hallmarks of a productive coaching culture are employees who have a deeper self-awareness and the ability to find their own solutions, strategies and plans.
 When the entire organization has been transformed, those in leadership positions are no longer meant to be the ones with all the answers, plans or ideas.
-Instead, leadership is there to guide their teams into learning how to problem-solve and empowering individuals to take action and make decisions rather than wait for instructions.
+Instead, leadership is there to guide teams into learning how to problem-solve and empower individuals and teams to take action and make decisions rather than wait for instructions.

 The transformation relies on a foundation of trust, respect, accountability and transparency between leadership and employees – all elements that modern employees want from their employers.
 Considering that top industry talent places company culture at the top of the list of needs when choosing for whom to work, it becomes clear that creating an environment where workers feel empowered, informed, educated and valued will have a long-lasting impact on a company’s ability to attract and retain talented individuals.